afif-dev/afif-dev/README.md

 I'm a developer and crafting awesome applications of all kinds.
 Whether it's a web app, desktop app, hybrid mobile app, or even a command-line interface (CLI) app, I've got you covered! 😎

 ### About Me 🙋‍♂️
-When I'm not typing away on my keyboard, you'll find me sipping coffee ☕️, learning new tech and stuff 🤔, and occasionally watching YouTube & Twitter 👾 or maybe napping 😴
+When I'm not typing away on my keyboard, you'll find me sipping coffee ☕️, learning new tech and stuff 🤔, and occasionally watching YouTube & Twitter 👾 or maybe napping 😴.
+Feel free to follow and DM me on [Twitter/X](https://github.com/afif-dev) ✉️

 ### My Skills & Tools 💻
 - Web App Development